9 Most Common Early Warning Signs of Psychosis

 6. Distrust or Paranoia

-Distrust or paranoia is another early warning sign of psychosis that can significantly impact daily life.
+Distrust or paranoia is another early warning sign of psychosis that can notably impact daily life.
 You or someone else might become increasingly suspicious of others without any logical reason.
 This can manifest as a belief that others are talking about you, plotting against you, or have ill intentions.

 These feelings of paranoia can create a barrier between you and those around you, leading to isolation and difficulty in maintaining relationships.
-Recognize that these feelings are not based in reality, even though they may feel very real to the person experiencing them.
+Recognise that these feelings are not based in reality, even though they may feel very real to the person experiencing them.

 7. Poor Hygiene